therealcyber71/TL-DW-inator/README.md

 ## Drawbacks
 Here are a few drawbacks related to the project:
 1. Binaries aren't available (due to the time limit for the hackathon, it is on the roadmap though)
-2. Grammar, the summary doesnt have the best grammar, because of the teeny mistake of the Text extracting API.
+2. Grammar, the summary doesnt have the best grammar, because of innacurate text extraction.

 ## ❤️ Contributing